mcci-catena/docker-iot-dashboard/README.md

 ### Reuse and removal of data files
-Since data files on the host are not removed between runs, as long as you don't remove the files betewwn runs, your data will preserved.
+Since data files on the host are not removed between runs, as long as you don't remove the files between runs, your data will preserved.

 Sometimes this is inconvienient, and you'll want to remove some or all of the data.
 For a variety of reasons, the data files and directories are created owned by root, so you must use the `sudo` command to remove the data files.
 Here's an example of how to do it: